 - Photoshop – If you are lucky, you’ll have only a couple of straightforward stitching errors that can be easily sorted out in Photoshop.
 I’ve found cloning works in some cases, transform can be used to “bend” lines to meet in more difficult cases.

 I’ll be putting a video out soon detailing the entire workflow I used to create the panoramas featured here.
-Link will follow!
+The link will follow!

 Creating Little Planets